moabzomg/Azul/README.md

 To change it with a game of 3 or 4 and with AI involvement, download and run `./azul.sh` in your terminal and follow the input prompts.

+# Monte Carlo Simultaion

+You could also run the game for multiple times by seeding the random number generator to see the outcome of the AI performance and their statistics, such as points scored of the game and the win probability of the first player to win.

 # Motivation